MadLittleMods/markdown-icons/README.md

 - You can create your own Icon Fonts using the IcoMoon app: http://icomoon.io/app/
 - A great pre-made Icon Font is [Font Awesome (GitHub Project)](http://fortawesome.github.io/Font-Awesome/)

+See the [python markdown documentation](http://pythonhosted.org/Markdown/) for more information.

 Use it in any personal or commercial project you want.

 Syntax: